lukelowry/lukelowry.github.io/_projects/1_project.md

 related_publications: true
 ---

-The GitHub repository for the `sgwt` package is available [here](https://github.com/lukelowry/sparse-sgwt).
+Available on [PyPI](https://pypi.org/project/sgwt/) and GitHub  [here](https://github.com/lukelowry/sparse-sgwt), the `sgwt` package is free to use to accelerate your research.

 This work is derived in <d-cite key="lowery26sgwt"></d-cite> and in an upcoming conference paper.